 Use a heavy duty trailer to transport the machine.
 Engage neutral lock latches and park brake, then block wheels.
 Securely fasten the machine to the trailer with straps, chains, cables, or ropes.
-Use a safety chain and be sure that the trailer has all necessary lighting and marking as required by law.
+Be sure that the trailer has all necessary lighting and marking as required by law and use a safety chain.